A day celebrating all things dance!

 The Championships are presented by U DO IT!
-Dance Foundation, a charity that works in partnership with Sport Wales, Sport England, EMD UK, and Youth Sports Trust to provide all-inclusive dance programmes to children and young people of all ages and backgrounds across the UK.
+Dance Foundation, a charity that works in partnership with Sport Wales, Sport England & UDO, to provide all-inclusive dance programmes to children and young people of all ages and backgrounds across the UK.

 The Championships are aligned with, and representative of, U DO IT!
 Dance Foundation’s mission and objectives.
 Recognising that dancers and potential dancers from both primary and secondary education do not have as many opportunities to showcase their personal best, express themselves and/or compete.